The Best Utility Stocks to Buy

 For this reason, utility stocks are considered to be defensive stocks.

-Indeed, they are the defensive stock.
-Because if your financial situation becomes dire enough, you very likely will eat less and possibly even cut back on some prescriptions before you let the power go out or have the water shut off.
+They're the defensive stock, because if your financial situation becomes dire enough, you very likely will eat less and possibly cut back on some prescriptions before you let the power go out or have the water shut off.

 Understandably, utility companies tend to have extremely little economic sensitivity.

 They generate relatively stable revenues and profits.
-They create wads of free cash – and then turn right back around and hand much of that cash back to shareholders (as dividends).
+They create wads of free cash, then turn around and hand much of that cash back to shareholders (as dividends).

 In fact, utilities are almost always among the best-yielding market sectors.

-Between their steady businesses and substantial dividends, you can see how these stocks can sometimes provide not just some level of safety, but upside potential when most other equities are on the rocks.
+Between their steady businesses and substantial dividends, these stocks can sometimes provide not just a level of safety, but upside potential when most other equities are on the rocks.

 During the 2020 COVID bear market, utilities were in the middle of the sector pack, providing no more protection than consumer discretionary stocks or tech stocks.

-And during the Great Recession bear market, utilities were among the three best sectors (behind healthcare and staples), sure … but they still lost more than 40% at the market's nadir.
+During the Great Recession bear market, utilities were among the three best sectors (behind health care and staples), sure … but they still lost more than 40% at the market's nadir.

 Combine that with the fact that utilities, which are constrained to certain geographic regions, can really only expand their user base with population growth in their areas of operations, and utilities typically have a very low ceiling on growth.